SirWilliam254/array-to-series/README.md

 # converting the NumPy array to a Pandas series
 series = pd.Series(array)
 ~~~
-## multidimentional array to a single dimension array
+## multi-dimentional array to a single dimension array

 ~~~ python
 ary = np.array([[1,2,3], [4,5,6]])